 - Be ready to start the day early!
 Be prepared and be at your first park before they open.

 - Drive if you can, you’ll spend less time waiting on shuttles and buses to arrive and won’t have to make unnecessary stops.
+You will only pay for parking once.

 - Go with a couple meal options or make reservations if you have a specific place in mind.